List of Arizona Diamondbacks team records

 Luis Gonzalez holds 20 franchise records, including 11 career records and 9 single-season records.

 The Arizona Diamondbacks are a professional baseball team based in Phoenix, Arizona.
 They compete in the Western Division of Major League Baseball's (MLB) National League (NL).
 Arizona first competed in MLB during the 1998 season as an expansion team.
 The list below documents players and teams that hold particular club records.

-In 27 seasons from 1998 through As of 2024, the team has won 2,087 games and one World Series championship, in 2001.
+In 27 seasons from 1998 through As of 2025, the team has won 2,167 games and one World Series championship, in 2001.
 The team has appeared in seven postseasons and has won two league pennants.
 Luis Gonzalez holds many franchise career and single-season batting records.
 Randy Johnson owns many franchise career and single-season pitching records.
+Corbin Carroll is the active leader MLB triples after only 587 games played.

 Having won the World Series in 2001, the franchise's fourth season in existence, the Diamondbacks hold the distinction of being the fastest MLB expansion team to win a championship.
 In addition, three no-hitters have been thrown in franchise history.

-Statistics are current through the 2024 season.
+Statistics are current through the September 27, 2026.